 Most tourists unfamiliar with Denver will typically choose a hotel in downtown Denver.
 While this isn’t a bad choice, there are two other areas that are also great areas to visit when you’re in town.

 - The Highlands-This area of town is within walking distance to downtown Denver and the light rail transit system.
 It has a wonderful mix of restaurants, coffee shops, and a fantastic view of downtown.
-The popular Little Man Ice Cream Shop is a must-visit but be prepared for lines.
+The popular Little Man Ice Cream Shop is a must-visit, but be prepared for lines.

 - Cherry Creek North–Located across the street from the Cherry Creek Mall, this neighborhood is filled with tons of unique local stores and restaurants.
-It also hosts several large community events such as the Cherry Creek Arts Festival.
+It also hosts several large community events, such as the Cherry Creek Arts Festival.

 It’s pretty easy to get around Denver if you’ve decided to rent a vehicle.
 There is also extensive access to Lyft and Uber.
 It’s important to note that Lyft has a slightly bigger corporate footprint in Denver.
 The light rail is easy to navigate and can be taken from the airport to its final stop at Union Station in downtown Denver.
 There are also scooters, pedicabs, and e-bikes that can be rented if you have the right app.

-Places to Visit in Denver
+The Best Things to Do in Denver

 Oftentimes, Denverites will hear that people aren’t really sure what there is to do in Denver.
 The city has an incredible amount of activities and venues to enjoy and several new spots that have opened up since 2020.